mohar14/mohar14.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/GDP & LE.png"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I'm a budding data scientist at the University of Illinois who loves exploring patterns in data.

-Etc, etc, etc